Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 His School Years

-Donald John Trump, the 45th United States President, was more famously known as a real estate tycoon and reality TV star, than as someone who would someday become President.
-He surprised many when he won the 2016 election leaving many with a visceral reaction to the news.
-Yet many were drawn to him because he was not just another politician and had a strong business background.
+Before he became the 45th United States President, Donald John Trump was more famously known as a real estate tycoon and reality TV star—not as someone who would someday become President.
+He surprised many when he won the 2016 election and left many with a visceral reaction to the news.
+Yet, many were drawn to him because he was not just another politician and had a strong business background.

 He was born June 14, 1946, in Queens, New York City to his father, Fred Trump, and his mother, Mary (Macleod) Trump.
-His father Fred was a low-key real estate developer who owned middle-income apartments in Queens, Staten Island, and Brooklyn.
+His father was a low-key real estate developer who owned middle-income apartments in Queens, Staten Island, and Brooklyn.
 Little Donald would someday follow in his father's footsteps by pursuing the same career, but with a much bigger vision.
 His mother, Mary, was a homemaker and an immigrant from Scotland.
 Donald was the fourth of five children.

 When he was thirteen years old, his parents sent him to New York Military Academy, where he thrived both socially and academically.
 He graduated in 1964.

 Right after high school, he attended Fordham University but transferred to Wharton School of Finance at the University of Pennsylvania, where he graduated with a degree in economics in 1968.
 During the summers while in college, he worked at construction sites for Trump Organization, his father’s company.
 Upon graduation, he joined the family business, beginning his venture into a long-standing real estate career when joining the family business.
 By 1974, he became President of the company.

 Trump: The Business Tycoon

 Three years before he became President, he moved to Manhattan, where he began his ambitious endeavors.
 His first big opportunity occurred when the Pennsylvania Central Railroad filed for bankruptcy.
 He obtained an option for the property on the west side of Manhattan.
 Although his plans to build apartment complexes were refused, he offered the location for a city convention center.
 The city government chose the site but turned him down to build the complex.